 Where Do Trump and Biden Stand on Health Care?

-Where Biden and Trump come out on some of our country's top health care issues.
+Where Biden and Trump come out on some of the country's most important health care issues.

-Below, we’ve put together a helpful guide to understanding the candidates’ positions on some of the country’s most pressing healthcare issues.
+Below, we’ve put together a guide to the candidates’ positions on some of the country’s most pressing healthcare issues.

 On the campaign trail, Trump has continued to say he will put forth an alternative plan.

 As vice president under Barack Obama, Biden played a key role in drafting and passing Obamacare in 2010, so no surprise he has committed to keeping the ACA in place if he is elected, with a number of platform promises that will bolster it.
 Biden has said he will spend more nation dollars on the ACA and expand the eligibility requirements for paid subsidies for low-income families.